Gluten-Free Icebox Cake (Dairy-Free Option)

 For the full list of ingredients and amounts, please go to the recipe card below.

 • Whipped Cream – I include my creamy homemade whipped cream recipe using heavy cream below.
-Store-bought whipped toppings like Cool Whip or TruWhip also work well.
-Avoid using spray-can whipped cream—it tends to collapse quickly and won’t give you those thick, luscious layers this cake is known for.
+Avoid using spray-can whipped cream because they tend to collapse quickly and won’t give you those thick, luscious layers this cake is known for.
+Cream whipped to medium-stiff peaks creates a more stable fat structure than the aerosol version, which deflates because the gas escapes.

 • Fruit – Use any fresh berries or fruit you like.